ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 multiplexed together, giving them similar treatment not only inside endpoints but also across the end-to-end Internet path.

-Note that calling Clone() may result in on-the-wire signaling depending on the underlying Protocol Stack.
+Note that calling Clone() may result in on-the-wire signaling, e.g., to open a new connection, depending on the underlying Protocol Stack.

 If the underlying Protocol Stack does not support cloning, or cannot create a new stream on the given Connection, then attempts to clone a Connection will